thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 certificates to use the same signature algorithm.
 Furthermore, this specification does not utilize RSA for use with constrained IoT devices and networks.
+For certificates expected to be validated by IoT devices, CAs SHOULD use a single signature algorithm supported by those devices (e.g., ECDSA P-256).

 ### Issuer